EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

 Checking validity of pulse repetition frequency (PRF)
 ------------------------------------------------------

-The user supplies a range of operable PRFs of the SAR instrument.
-Depending on the orbit conditions (the altitude of satellite in our case) a usable/ valid PRF has to be selected for target observation.
-[2] is the primary reference for this formulation, although some errors have been found (and corrected for the current implementation) in the text.
+The user supplies a range of PRF of the SAR instrument.
+Depending on the viewing geometry a usable/ valid PRF has to be selected for target observation.
+[2] is the primary reference for this formulation, although some errors have been found (and corrected in the current implementation).
+[3] contains the corrections.
+The referenced formulation is further modified to incorporate the PRF constraints involving observations of multiple polarizations and fixed-swath (desired echo vs complete echo).

+Of all the available valid PRFs, the highest PRF is chosen since it improves the NESZ observation data-metric.

-.. warning:: The nominal orientation of the instrument is considered while evaluating the near range and far range and hence the operable PRF.
-If
+.. note:: The instrument look-angle is considered while evaluating the near range and far range and hence the operable PRF.
-             the actual instrument look-angle is different, the selected PRF may not be correct.

 The below conditions need to be satisfied:

-1. The length of the echo from 3-dB antenna beam illuminated swath is less than inter-pulse period.
+1. The length of the echo from illuminated/ desired swath is less than inter-pulse period.
 See [2] Pg 22, 23 and 24.

     :math:`R_n = \sqrt(R_E^2 + R_S^2 - 2 R_E R_S \cos\alpha_n)`